Fish and Aquatic Life

 The most recent survey, completed in 1974, documented cool, clear water with a stream bottom consisting predominately of rubble with lesser amounts of sand, silt, gravel, and boulder.
 The most abundant in-stream cover for fish was boulders, while undercut banks, logs and trees, and aquatic vegetation were generally scarce.
 Riparian land consisted of mainly upland hardwoods with lesser amounts of cultivated land, pasture and open marsh.
 Brook trout, brown trout and several forage fish species were collected.
 The presence of brook and brown trout fingerlings suggest the occurrence of natural reproduction.
 The Halls Valley Creek fishery would benefit from additional in-stream cover.
 A fish and habitat survey of Halls Valley Creek should be conducted to document the current status of the stream.
 There are no DNR stocking records for Halls Valley Creek.
 Access to this stream is available from one bridge crossing and DNR owned easements.

 Author Aquatic Biologist

-Halls Valley Creek (1657600) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Halls Valley Creek (1657600) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.